-Crisis Communication Management
+Crisis Communication Strategy and Management

 This course is available both live online and face-to-face.